PatrickAttankurugu/PatrickAttankurugu/README.md

 <div align="center">

 <h4>
+<p> I love to code and contribute to the open source community </br>
-<p>With my team of 5, I’m currently working on a malaria project, using deep learning to determine</br>
+I spent the month of October with my team of 5 building a malaria diagnostic system</br>
- parasitemia level in microscopic blood smear images.
-We are one of the participating teams currently </br>
- working on the ai4good hackathon organized by <a href="https://superfluid.io/ai-commons">SuperFluid Labs<a/></p>
+My current project is an ecommerce site which I started on 01/11/2020 and hope to spend the whole month working on this <a/></p>
- <p> I’m also learning about how to apply deep learning to solve similar medical problems.</p>
+ <p> I’m also learning about how to apply deep learning to solve social problems.</p>
  <p> Looking for challenging problems to work on for social impact and for the hell of it.</p>
-<p> In the coming month( November),I’m looking to collaborate with others to build an Automated</br>

- Online Assistant, a chatbot for the coming 2020 presidential election in Ghana/p
  <p>How to reach me: You can simply <a href="https://www.linkedin.com/in/patrickattankurugu1/">Click Here</a> to start chatting with me on linkedIn</p>

 </h4>